amfasis/lyrc/readme.md

+# Not maintained anymore

+this project is not being maintaines anymore, since I replaced it with an esp8266 setup.
+There are still issues with this project, feel free to make merge requests.

 # Lyrc - Python replacement for LIRC

 This project is an attempt to replace LIRC with a python variant.
 This came to be when my Raspberry Pi kernel was updated and lost the `lirc-rpi` dtoverlay and I couldn't get the new `gpio-ir-tx` to work.